-The San Gabriel Canyon Forest Gateway is a 2.5 – acre pocket park and interpretive center in Azusa that provides a unique interface between urban and Angeles National Forest environments marking the entrance to the National Forest.
+The San Gabriel Canyon Forest Gateway is a 2.5 – acre pocket park and interpretive center in Azusa providing a unique interface between the urban and Angeles National Forest environments.

 The beautiful attributes of the San Gabriel Canyon Forest Gateway were created from the natural elements of the surrounding area.
 Amigos de los Rios uses native plants and trees for all their projects, this park has a beautiful rock wall enclosure built from the rocks that were on the site.